 Utlysningen är endast tillgänglig på engelska och du ansöker via JPIAMR’s webbplats.

-A network needs to be composed of at least fifteen (15) partners from ten (10) different countries with at least three (3) of the partners must be from three (3) different countries participating in the call.
+Network composition: A network should consist of a minimum of fifteen (15) partners (including coordinator) from at least ten (10) different countries.
+In addition, at least three (3) of the partners must come from three (3) different countries whose funding agencies are participating in the call.
 A network must include at least three (3) early career researchers.
 See the call text at the JPIAMR website for full requirements.

 Grant period: 12 or 24 months

 Grant amount: Maximum 500 000 SEK for a network.

 Application period: 12 April 2022 (14.00/2 pm) – 14 June 2022 (14.00/2 pm CEST)

 Publication of grant award: No later than the beginning of November 2022.